codefresh-io/codefresh-onprem-helm/codefresh/README.md

   #   name: my-secret
   #   key: firebase-secret

-  # -- Enable auto-index creation in MongoDB
+  # -- Enable index creation in MongoDB
   # This is required for first-time installations!
-  # For upgrades, you should set it to `false`!
+  # Before usage in Production, you must set it to `false` or remove it!
   env:
     MONGOOSE_AUTO_INDEX: "true"
     MONGO_AUTOMATIC_INDEX_CREATION: "true"